IntersectMBO/intersect-constitutional-council/vote-rationales/2024-11-06-info-k-param/info-k-param.jsonld.md

  The Intersect Council would also highlight the opportunity for the community to refine info actions as community sentiment gauges with off-chain discussions in the various tools online before submitting for the entire Cardano community on-chain.
 By promoting a culture of such discussions we ensure that on-chain governance is transparent and where community sentiment is done at a stage when the community is informed on a topic thus promoting effective governance.
 Polls related to changing protocol parameters should at a minimum have a discussion of what the proposer believes would be the effect of the proposed change or range of changes proposed.

+# Precedent Discussion

+The Cardano community has a long tradition in debating protocol parameters, such as through the Cardano Foundation forums before any proposed changes, and also with a tradition for further research on what the community identifies as important protocol parameters to change.
+Historically the K-parameter has been under review by the community and discussion has included implications of K-parameter changes.

 # Counterargument Discussion